 Note: If you add frozen chicken to the pot, open the lid (after about two hours of cooking time) and make sure you separate the chicken breasts so they will fully cook.
 Easy peasy.

-Set the timer for about eight hours, on the low setting and go do what you’ve gotta do for the day.
+Set the timer for about seven hours, on the low setting and go do what you’ve gotta do for the day.
 (Come back in seven hours for the steps below).

 After the chicken has cooked about seven hours, it should be tender enough to shred.
 If not, let it cook a little longer and come back in half an hour, or an hour to try again.